nexuacorp/X-LIM/README.md

 ## Installation

-Provide step-by-step instructions on how to install and set up your project.
-Include any prerequisites or dependencies that need to be installed beforehand.
+step-by-step instructions on how to install and set up your project. prerequisites/dependencies that need to be installed beforehand.

 ```bash
 # Bash installation command